 - Loss of companionship/consortium.

-Through a wrongful death claim, a victim’s loved one can recover compensation for the following damages:
+Through a claim, a victim’s loved one can recover compensation for the following damages:

 - The victim’s funeral and burial expenses;